-Research shows that people clench and grind approximately 50/50 night and day, but the nighttime frequency is greater since our proprioception system (sensory receptors that detect the motion or position of your body) is reduced while we are asleep.
+Research shows that people clench and grind approximately 50/50 night and day, but the nighttime frequency is greater since our proprioception system (sensory receptors that detect the motion or position of our body) is reduced while we are asleep.

 Clenching/grinding and periodontal (gum) disease are the two greatest obstacles to keeping our teeth for a lifetime.
 The result is the shortening and flattening of our front teeth, making us look older as they wear down, as well as the splitting and breaking of back molars as we sleep during stressful times and when we get older and have airway problems associated with snoring and sleep apnea.

 TMJ Treatment in Plano, Texas

 At Sensational Smiles, our dentist in Plano, TX can make you a comfortable thermoplastic appliance that is custom-fit to your teeth.
 When worn at night, these appliances are designed in such a way that the muscle activity from clenching and grinding is reduced by 40%.
 This protects the teeth and reduces stress on the jaw muscles and jaw joint that causes TMJ pain.